openlearnnitj/submissions-cohort-1.0/README.md

 3. Add your files (PDFs, code, etc.) inside it
 4. Create a PR with a short title and proper description (use the PR template)

-> If you're unsure, check `templates/assignment-template.md` to follow the format.

 ## Folder Structure Example